 Opportunities

-An Opportunity is a specific deal you're working on — a chance to sell something to a customer (or in some cases, a lead).
-Where Customers represent relationships, Opportunities represent the money moving through those relationships.
+An Opportunity is a specific deal — a chance to sell something to a customer (or a lead).
+Where Customers represent relationships, Opportunities represent the money moving through them.

 What an opportunity carries